Streaming Approach to Quadratic Covariation Estimation Using Financial Ultra-High-Frequency Data: Simulation Study

-The results of the simulation study are reported in Table \ref{tab:sim}, Figure \ref{fig:simMod} and Figure \ref{fig:simHigh}.
+The results of the simulation study are presented in Table \ref{tab:sim}, Figure \ref{fig:simMod}, and Figure \ref{fig:simHigh}.
 In Table \ref{tab:sim}, we choose the best performing bandwidth parameter according to the root-mean-square error.
-In figures \ref{fig:simMod} and \ref{fig:simHigh}, we investigate the behaviour of the root-mean-square error for values of the bandwidth parameter ranging from 2 to \num{1000} (regardless of the number of observations).
+In Figures \ref{fig:simMod} and \ref{fig:simHigh}, we investigate the behavior of the root-mean-square error for values of the bandwidth parameter ranging from 2 to \num{1000} (regardless of the number of observations).

-The realized variance is the best estimator in the univariate case when there is no market micsrostructure noise.
-When the noise is present, however, realized variance is significantly biased with increasing frequency.
+The realized variance is the best estimator in the univariate case when there is no market microstructure noise.
+When noise is present, however, the realized variance is significantly biased with increasing frequency.
 In the multivariate case, the realized covariance is negatively biased under the refresh time sampling.
 These are both standard results well covered in the literature.

 The multi-scale, flat-top realized kernel and pre-averaging estimators perform comparably.
-They have lower root-mean-square error of the univariate estimates than the non-flat-top realized kernel and modulated realized covariance estimators in the presence of the market microstructure noise.
+They have lower root-mean-square error of the univariate estimates than the non-flat-top realized kernel and modulated realized covariance estimators in the presence of market microstructure noise.
 However, they do not ensure positive semidefiniteness, which is a major drawback.
-Table \ref{tab:sim} with figures \ref{fig:simMod} and \ref{fig:simHigh} show that the multi-scale estimator requires the lowest bandwidth for the optimal performance and is the best choice when the bandwidth is lower than optimal.
-As this is the natural situation in the streaming setting, we recommend to adopt the multi-scale estimator in practice when the memory is limited.
-When the bandwidth is higher than optimal, however, the flat-top realized kernel estimator is most precise.
-The pre-averaging estimator represents the middle way.
+Table \ref{tab:sim} with Figures \ref{fig:simMod} and \ref{fig:simHigh} show that the multi-scale estimator requires the lowest bandwidth for the optimal performance and is the best choice when the bandwidth is lower than optimal.
+As this is the natural situation in the streaming setting, we recommend adopting the multi-scale estimator in practice when memory is limited.
+When the bandwidth is higher than optimal, however, the flat-top realized kernel estimator is the most precise.
+The pre-averaging estimator represents a middle way.